Salah856/AWS_WhitePapers_Summary/Blue_Green_Deployments.md

 - The schema is changed last, after the blue/green code deployment.
 - Code changes in the new version of the application must be backward compatible with the old schema.

+There’s an increased risk involved when managing schema with a deletive approach: failures in the schema modification process can impact your production environment.

+Your additive changes can bring down the earlier application because of an undocumented issue where best practices weren’t followed or where the new application version still has a dependency on a deleted field somewhere in the code.

+To mitigate risk appropriately, this pattern places a heavy emphasis on your pre-deployment software lifecycle steps.

+Be sure to have a strong testing phase and framework and a strong QA phase.

+Performing the deployment in a test environment can help identify these sorts of issues early, before the push to production.